 - If you are a Housing Association or Co-op tenant and want to know what the Council is doing to improve the energy savings in that stock, visit .

 - It is widely recognised that there is a link between 'cold' housing and health problems.
 People living in homes which are difficult, or too expensive, to heat are at an increased risk of ill health.
 The Council has adopted a policy aim of achieving "affordable warmth" for all householders in the City.
 By "affordable warmth" we mean that no-one should have to spend more than 10% of their income, after housing costs, to keep adequately warm in their home.
 To this end we actively promote Aberdeen Affordable Warmth Scheme.

 - And we provide free Cold Alarms to householders at risk of cold related illnesses.

 - The Victorian Tenement Project is an energy efficiency scheme for owner-occupiers, tenants of private landlords, private landlords and local authority tenants.

-- If you want further information visit our page on where to get further advice
+- If you want further information visit our page on Home Energy Advice

 - For the latest HECA news go to: Keep Warm Keep Well.